-- Both acceptable and ideal targets were met according to our preliminary data. - The results are consistent with previous assessment years and indicate our MS students are meeting or exceeding the program expectations. - D. Recommendations (not required for indirect measures) - Based on the results of each sub-category within this rubric, the graduate students are meeting or exceeding expectations for the program with respect to written communication skills. - Of note, previous assessments have not shown any students in the Intermediate category for any of these rubric sub-categories.
-And this instance, the graduate committee was unanimous in their evaluation. - To continue improving our students' written communication skills, we will consider recommendation of available courses that address this such as a Scientific Communication course offered within or outside of Bumpers College. - 9.
-Student Learning Outcome 6.
+- Both acceptable and ideal targets were met according to our preliminary data. - The results are consistent with or better than previous assessment years.

+- Based on the results of each sub-category within this rubric, the graduate students are meeting or exceeding expectations for the program with respect to written communication skills. - To continue improving our students' written communication skills, we will consider recommendation of available courses that address this such as a Scientific Communication course offered within or outside of Bumpers College.

+9. Student Learning Outcome 6.
 Demonstrate competency in oral communication through their required seminars and oral defense.

-- Students' oral communication competencies will be assessed on multiple occasions during the graduate program.
+- Students oral communication competencies will be assessed on multiple occasions during the PhD program.
 Assessment will be made for the two seminars required for the completion of the graduate program in food science.
 The grading rubric utilized in the food science seminar class will be used for that purpose.
-In addition, the final defense seminar will be assessed using the rubric presented in Appendix 4. - These measures are direct. - Assessment measurement tools (See Appendix 4) - B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for any of the rubric sub-categories, 60% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 80% in the Advanced or Expert category for all rubric sub-categories.
+In addition, the final defense seminar will be assessed using the rubric presented in Appendix 4. - These measures are direct. - Assessment measurement tools (See Appendix 4) - B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for any of the rubric sub-categories, 80% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% in the Advanced or Expert category for all rubric sub-categories.

 Novice Intermediate Advanced Expert

-Organization/flow 0 0 2 5
+Organization/flow 0 0 0 2

-Language/delivery 0 0 3 4
+Language/delivery 0 0 0 2

-Clarity, legibility and visual designs 0 0 2 5
+Clarity, legibility and visual designs 0 0 0 2

-- Both acceptable and ideal targets were met according to our preliminary data. - The results are consistent with previous assessment years and indicate our MS students are meeting or exceeding the program expectations.
+- Both acceptable and ideal targets were met according to our preliminary data. - The results are consistent with previous assessment years.